OpenModelica/OpenModelicaLibraryTesting/conf-howto.md

 note that some files and/or directory there may be leftovers of old test runs, only consider recent ones if you want to understand what the outcome of a certain test configuration is.

-Note that in order to test a library it is also necessary to have it installed by the CI.
+Note that in order to test a library it is also necessary to
+- include it in the package manager (see the [OMPackageManager Instructions](https://github.com/OpenModelica/OMPackageManager#readme)), where it is possible to configure branches that may be tested besides the tagged released versions, e.g. the master branch or some maintenance branch
+- have it installed by the CI.
 In order to do that, it needs to be added to the [installLibraries.mos](https://github.com/OpenModelica/OpenModelicaLibraryTesting/blob/master/.CI/installLibraries.mos) file.